-“Terramare is extending the quay at the Hopeakivi harbour area by 120 metres.
-The new quay will be built on a pile and pile-wall foundation, and the contract includes edge-beam casting, anchorings, rock waste back-filling, structural layers, pipe works and asphalting,” explains Project Manager Marko Saarelma.
+“Terramare extended the quay at the Hopeakivi harbour area by 120 metres.
+The new quay was built on a pile and pile-wall foundation, and the contract included edge-beam casting, anchorings, rock waste back-filling, structural layers, pipe works, asphalting as well as widening dredging of the harbour basin”, explains Project Manager Marko Saarelma.

-Terramare started work on the quay at the port at the beginning of May, and the intention is to finish the work in December 2021, when widening dredging of the harbour basin, also included in the contract, will also be completed.
+Terramare started work on the quay at the port at the beginning of May, and the quay was completed and handed over to the client at the beginning of January 2022.

 New generation – new tricks

-“This time, a new generation is in charge of the construction, following the retirement of the previous team.
-With the new generation, operating models have also evolved: we have invested in a large hydraulic vibrator, which is ideal for piling the soil in the Hopeakivi area, enhancing operations.
-Both nature and neighbours benefit, as using the vibrator is quieter than traditional piling,” says Saarelma with a smile.
+“This time, a new generation was in charge of the construction, following the retirement of the previous team.
+With the new generation, operating models had also evolved: we had invested in a large hydraulic vibrator, which was ideal for piling the soil in the Hopeakivi area, enhancing operations.
+Both nature and neighbours benefited, as using the vibrator was quieter than traditional piling,” says Saarelma with a smile.